HaruNashii/HaruRice/README.md

 - i3 (~/.config/i3/backup)
 - picom (~/.config/picom/backup)

+if your use the installer2.sh

+the i3 config will be in (~/.i3/backup)

 # Requirements

 **you will need to use the "systemd" i your don't use you can easily modify the script to work**